TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 	- **AWS Direct Connect**- establush a completely private and dedicated fiber connection from data center to AWS
 		- Physical line connecting your network to your AWS VPC
 		- good for compliuance securityn
+		- suppots hybrid cloud architectures, lower latency and higher bandwith compared other internet connections
 	- **AWS Transit Gateway**- connect VPC and on-premise networks through central hub
-- Use subnets to control the traffic permissions
+- Use **Subnets** to control the traffic permissions
 	- traffioc permissions will not look at the contents of the packet, just the sender to see if on the approved list
+	- segment of VPC IP address range where can place groups of isolated recources
+	- create a public and proivate subnet for organising resources and controlling access
+- **Route Tables**- set of rules (routes) that used to determine where network traffic is directed
+	- control routing of traffic within the VPC and to/from the internet and other VPCs
 - subnets can pass packets of information from one another, depending if the instance of that subnet allows it
 - **Network Access Control List (ACL)**- the packets that are within the message from the internet will be checked against the ACL to see if it has permission to enter or lave the network
 	- Is a virtual firewall controlling inbound and outbound traffic